-Or, you can include some short follow-up sessions with games or videos where participants have the opportunity to revisit the content of the training.
+Or, you can include some short follow-up sessions with games or videos where participants can revisit the training content.
 Perpetually doing this allows them to retain more information, which is exactly what you want to obtain.

 5. Reuse Old Content

 Another rule of microlearning is not to dismiss old training sessions.
 For sure, there is content that is still valid and actual to the new pieces of training you develop right now.
 This is also an effective way to reduce costs because you only repurpose old information.

 You do not necessarily have to design a whole new training, but give the old one a modern approach.
 For example, you can add some cool transitions, videos, or graphics that better explain the information.

 6. Focus on Complete Sub-Units or Tasks